WisconsinRobotics/WRover_Software_23-24/src/wr_hci_hud/README.md

 # To start the GUI

 Run test.py in wr_hci_hud/src

 run roscore
 run roslaunch rosbridge_server rosbridge_websocket.launch

+the ros.js file is currently publishing and then subscribing to the ros websocket to simulate actual input

 # Video streaming
 for webRTC Streaming, might require more steps.
 WebRTC isn't implemented fully yet.